caseymcgon/NFLPlayoffFantasyFootball/README.md

 # REPRODUCTION

 This project was written and run in python in a Jupyter Notebook.
-If you'd like to run the code, it is suggested that you import the code into a Jupyter Notebook of your own.
+If you'd like to run the code, it is suggested that you import the code into a Jupyter Notebook (or Google Colab) python enviornment of your own.